-- · ACU's Bachelor of Exercise and Sports Science degree is NUCAP-accredited for exercise science from 2014 to 2018 and is currently undergoing re-accreditation for 2019 to 2023.
-It is therefore an entry pathway to the Master of Clinical Exercise Physiology. - Degrees at other Australian universities that are NUCAPaccredited at the exercise science level act as entry pathways. - Students who attain exercise scientist membership or graduate entry assessment through ESSA can apply for entry to the Master of Clinical Exercise Physiology. - Entry via successful completion of other allied health programs will be considered on a case-by-case basis.
+- ACU's Bachelor of Exercise and Sports Science degree is NUCAP-accredited for exercise science (ES) from 2014-2018 and is currently undergoing re-accreditation for 2019-2023.
+It is therefore an entry pathway to the Master of Clinical Exercise Physiology. - Degrees at other Australian universities that are NUCAPaccredited at the ES level act as entry pathways. - Students who attain exercise scientist membership or graduate entry assessment through ESSA can apply for entry to the Master of Clinical Exercise Physiology. - Entry via successful completion of other allied health programs will be considered on a case-by-case basis.

-Practical experience: As part of this program you will gain professional experience in organisations such as hospitals, community health services, private practice, worksites, sports medicine clinics, and aged-care facilities.
+Practical experience: As part of this program you will gain professional experience in organisations such as hospitals, community health services, private practice, worksites, sport medicine clinics, and aged-care facilities.